adaeris/adaeris.github.io/index.md

 Favorite books include:
 The Giver Series, Manga, Neil Gaiman (Coraline and The Ocean at the End of the Lane specifically), and Answers in the Pages.
-I am starting to read the Lunar Chronicles too.
+I am starting to read the Lunar Chronicles and The Hunger Games as well.

 This was 100% not last updated like a year ago.